OrdinaryMagician/ibuki_m/README.md

 Removes your exoskeleton, jetpack and the minimal clothing **Ibuki** begrudgingly wears to not *"titillate"* people too much in public.
 All that's left is a belt to hold your Hammerspace devices and the very important **Lucky Collar** that **Saya** gave you.
 Do note that the added *"looseness"* will increase your view bob as you run, and for obvious reasons you'll lose the ability to fly.
 However, to compensate, the damage resistance of oil will be more effective.

 Note: This doesn't affect the **Mischievous Ellen** follower.
 She's more than used to seeing **Ibuki** naked.

 ---

+## DLC

+Post-release I could attempt to add some extra weapons to expand this arsenal, perhaps some other personal favorites.

+### Slot 1 - The Purifier *[Chainsaw]*

+A slab of pure almasteel molded into the shape of a simple baseball bat.
+It's said that this thing is capable of *"literally beating the soul out of people"*.
+Its previous owner allegedly used it to exorcise evil spirits.

+Primary fire swings in front of you, can be held to charge up a wider swing.
+Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.

+Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
+An endless supply of balls is provided through Hammerspace.

+### Slot 4 - Ninnacht .50 AE Brave Beagle *[Shotgun]*

+A beefy handcannon of the olden days, made quite popular thanks to it being featured in practically every action movie and shooter game.
+It has resisted the test of time, and even some **UAC** marines are known to carry them.

+It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that, unlike her smaller companion.
+Has a propensity to turn squishy targets into meatloaf.

+Like your usual sidearm, this comes equipped with a flashlight and laser sight, the former being toggleable with a tap of the utility key.

+### Slot 5 - Garrett MK.77 "Survivor" *[Super Shotgun]*

+Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

+Holding the utility key will switch to two-shot mode, for when you truly want something erased.

+### Slot 6 - Shinigami MM95 *[Chaingun]*

+The ***"Masamune 95"*** was the very first battle rifle devised by **Shinigami Inc.**, meant to compete with popular western battle rifles at the time, such as the **HM417** and the **MDR**.
+As per usual convention it is chambered for 7.62×51mm, although conversion kits exist for lower AND higher calibers.
+It is additionally equipped with a holographic sight for improved sighted accuracy.

+The utility key alternates between semi auto, three round burst and full auto.

+### Slot 7 - Itamex "Rita" HRL *[Rocket Launcher]*

+Nicknamed the ***"Stick of Six Fires"*** by enthusiasts *(especially of the nerdy kind)*, the **Rita HRL** is a force to be reckoned with.
+Six revolving barrels, for up to six simultaneous micro-missile launches.
+Ammunition is fed from a 18-round drum mag, allowing for the user to dispense three full barrages of projectiles before needing to reload.

+Holding the utility key before firing engages a *"tight wad"* mode, wherein the missiles will remain close together, rather than spreading in a horizontal arc.

+### Slot 8 - Cyrus Stormbringer *[Plasma Rifle]*

+The very power of lightning at your fingertips.
+Unleashing potent arcs of high voltage death, the **Stormbringer** can melt through anything you aim it at, and cook raw poultry in a matter of milliseconds *(delicious)*.

+A tap of the utility key will toggle a focused mode which keeps the arcs from spreading too much, allowing them to focus entirely on one target at a time, for maximum cooking potential.

+---